The Pale Horse: Plot summary

 Mark's girlfriend, Hermia, does not take his growing fears seriously and he becomes disaffected with her.
 He does, however, receive support from Ariadne Oliver, and from a vicar's wife, Dane Calthrop, who wants him to stop whatever evil might be taking place.
 Mark also makes an ally of Katherine "Ginger" Corrigan, a girl whom he has met in the area, and who successfully draws Poppy out about the Pale Horse organisation.
-Ginger obtains from Poppy an address in Birmingham, where Mark meets Mr Bradley, a disbarred lawyer, who outlines the means by which the Pale Horse functions without breaking the law - that Bradley bets someone will die within a certain period of time and the client bets otherwise.
+Ginger obtains from Poppy an address in Birmingham, where Mark meets Mr Bradley, a disbarred lawyer, who outlines the means by which the Pale Horse functions without breaking the law – that Bradley bets someone will die within a certain period of time and the client bets otherwise.
 If the person in question does die within that time, the client must pay.
 (One client who refused fell in front of an oncoming train and was killed).

 With the agreement of Inspector Lejeune and the co-operation of Ginger, Mark agrees to solicit the murder of his first wife, who will be played by Ginger.
 At a ritual of some kind at the Pale Horse, Mark witnesses Thyrza apparently channel a malignant spirit through an electrical apparatus.
 Shortly afterwards, Ginger falls ill and begins to decline rapidly.
-In desperation, Mark turns to Poppy again, who mentions that friend (Eileen Brandon) resigned from a research organisation called CRC (Customers' Reactions Classified) that seems to be connected with the Pale Horse.
+In desperation, Mark turns to Poppy again, who mentions that her friend, Eileen Brandon, resigned from a research organisation called CRC (Customers' Reactions Classified) that seems to be connected with the Pale Horse.
 When Mrs Brandon is interviewed, she reveals that both she and Mrs Davis worked for the organisation, which surveyed targeted people about what foods, cosmetics and proprietary medicines they used.

 Ariadne Oliver contacts Mark with a key connection that she has made: another victim of the Pale Horse (Mary Delafontaine) has lost her hair during her illness.
 The same thing happened to Lady Hesketh-Dubois, and Thomasina's hair was easily pulled out during the fight.
 Moreover, Ginger has begun to shed her own hair.
 Mark recognises the symptoms are of thallium poisoning, not some sort of satanic assassination.

-It is revealed that Osborne has been the brains behind the Pale Horse organisation, and that black magic element was a piece of misdirection on his part.
+It is revealed that Osborne has been the brains behind the Pale Horse organisation, and that the black magic element was a piece of misdirection on his part.
 The murders were committed by replacing products the victims had named in the CRC survey with poisoned ones.
 Osborne's clumsy attempt to implicate Venables was a vital mistake.
 After Osborne's arrest, Mark and Ginger, who is recovering, become engaged.